rk295/elastic-compose/README.md

 * elasticsearch
 * kibana
 * logstash
+* grafana

 ## Instructions

-When started Kibana will be listening on port 5601 on localhost (http://localhost:5601).
-Elastic is on port 9200 (http://localhost:9200/).
-Logstash will be started with a simple configuration, listening for connection via TCP port 5000 on localhost.
+When started Kibana will be listening on port 5601 on localhost (http://localhost:5601/).
+Elastic is on port 9200 (http://localhost:9200/) and Grafana is on port 3000 (http://localhost:3000/) Logstash will be started with a simple configuration, listening for connection via TCP port 5000 on localhost.

 If you wish to provide extra configuration files to logstash, put them in the `conf.d/` directory, making sure they end in `.conf`.

-### Starting
+## Starting

 To bring the stack, make sure you are in the same directory as the `docker-compose.yml` file and run: